Robert Mallios Galić: Club career

-Mallios started his career at Hefestos Constantinople in 1923.
-In 1928 he traveled to Greece, where he was transferred to AEK Athens and competed as an expatriate.
-He was one of the defensive pillars of the club and in 1931 he won the first Greek Cup, that was also the first title for the club, defeating Aris 5–3.
+Mallios started his career in 1923 at Hefestos Constantinople.
+In 1928 he moved to Greece and signed for AEK Athens, where competed as an expatriate.
+There, he was reunited with his teammates at Hefestos, Giorgos Giamalis, Nikos Baltas and Christos Argyropoulos.
+He was one of the main defenders of the club and in 1931 he won the first Greek Cup, that was also the first title for the club, defeating Aris 5–3.

-On 27 September 1933 he went to Cyprus to join Enosis Neon Trust for a season, where he was their captain and manager.
+On 27 September 1933 he went to Cyprus and joined Enosis Neon Trust for a season, where he was both their captain and manager.
 He won both the first Cypriot Championship and the first two Cypriot Cups, helping his team become the first to achieve a domestic double in Cypriot football.
 He ended his playing career in 1936, at the age of 31.

 International career

-Mallios played 12 times for Greece and scored 1 goal, between 1930 and 1933, where he also was their captain on occasion.
+Mallios played 12 times for Greece and scored once, between 1930 and 1933, where he also was their captain on occasion.
 His debut took place on 2 March 1930 in an away friendly match against Italy B. On 13 December 1931, he scored his only goal in the blue-and-white shirt when he opened the score with a well-placed penalty in a home friendly 2–4 defeat against Hungary B. He became the first footballer of AEK Athens to score a goal with the national team.

 Managerial career

-After Mallios left Enosis Neon Trust he coached Lefkoşa Türk Spor Kulübü for a season and in 1937 he took over at Pezoporikos until 1940, which was the last stop of his career.
+After Mallios left Enosis Neon Trust he coached Lefkoşa Türk Spor Kulübü for a season and in 1937 he took charge at Pezoporikos until 1940, which was the last stop of his career.